esdrassantos06/blog-nodejs-api/README.md

 ## Data Validation

-The API uses express-validator to ensure all received data meets the defined criteria:
+The API uses express-validator to ensure all received data meets the defined criteria, implemented in `middlewares/validator.js`:

 - **title**: Required string between 1 and 200 characters
 - **author**: Required string between 1 and 100 characters